The drinking age in Turkey: 5 things you need to know

 Visiting Istanbul as a tourist means you may want to buy alcohol, so it is important to know where and when to find the drinks.

-Liquor stores in Istanbul, known as tekels, are more common than in other cities, but they can be found in smaller towns too.
+Liquor stores, also known as tekels, are more common in Istanbul than in other cities, though they can be found in smaller towns too.

-The sale time in Istanbul (as well as throughout the country) for alcohol is regulated according to the law and is usually restricted between 6 am and 10 pm on weekdays.
+The sale time throughout the country is regulated according to the law and is usually restricted between 6 am and 10 pm on weekdays.

 You can also purchase alcohol from certain international markets like Carrefour and Migros.